 Magic has a price.
 That price is listed as the spell's cost.
 A wizard must suffer 1 point of stress per point of cost followed by damage if the caster is driven insane; This loss cannot be absorbed with luck points.
+Instead of stress, Elves will suffer mutation (followed by damage after they mutate), and Dwarves will suffer illness on a 1 to 1 basis.

 A spell can never be lowered below a cost of 1 unless some form of innately magical component is being consumed.
-A character that has mana may pay with it instead of stress or damage (thus a cost 1 spell is either 1 mana or 1 stress/ damage).
-If you want to mess around with magic you can consider changing what kinds of accrued points the wizard suffers.
-Mutation, poison, or disease would all lend very different flavours to magic use.
+A character that has mana may pay with it instead of stress, illness, mutation, or damage (thus a cost 1 spell is either 1 mana or 1 stress/damage/illness/mutation).